celery1124/kvrangedb/README.md

 # YCSB binding

 A simple java native interface (JNI) implementation with YCSB client is created for KVRangeDB.
-Please refer to the repo [ycsb-binding][ycsb-binding repo].
+Please refer to the repo [ycsb-bindings][ycsb-bindings repo].

 # Build Test example